Help page content

 How to edit parameter:

 In the menu picture editable parameters are showed in red color.
 Go to the LCD’s second level menu where desired parameter is displayed.
 Press button ENTER.
 The first editable parameter starts to blink.
 If there are several editable parameters, select beween them with button select.
 When the required parameter is selected, edit it with buttons UP/DOWN.
 You can press and hold these buttons for 1 second to change parameter faster.
 When you are done, press button ENTER to save parameters or button ESC to discard parameters changes.
-After this SimACo exits Edit mode and saves new parameter value to volatile memory, if ENTER was pressed.
+Several parameters which have only two states (for example on/off) can only be changed by pressing button ENTER, buttons UP/DOWN will not work for them.
+After when buttons ENTER or ESC were pressed SimACo exits Edit mode and saves new parameter value to volatile memory, if ENTER was pressed.

 - “Save settings” button.
 It saves aquarium equipment icons and descriptions;